 Low carbohydrate intake.
 The AIP diet is not intended as a low carbohydrate diet.
-However, the emphasis on nutrient-dense foods may tempt you to avoid carbs, especially if you combine the AIP with another limiting diet, such as a ketogenic or anti-fungal diet.
+However, removing grains from the diet without compensating with increased vegetable proportions may lead to low carbohydrate intake.
 A lack of carbohydrates, especially complex carbohydrates, can deprive you of highly beneficial nutrients and fiber.
 (Source)

 Increased saturated fats.
 Research has shown that high saturated fat intake can be problematic, especially in certain populations.
 However, moderate fat intake, as is encouraged with the AIP framework, is also beneficial for the absorption of the fat-soluble vitamins A, D, E, and K. (Source, Source)